If you need to update an existing application please visit the DoDEA Employment Application System (EAS).

 Veterans' Preference.
 Preference in hiring will be afforded to former members of the Military Services who meet the requirements for veterans' preference.
 Specific information regarding eligibility for veterans' preference is available from the Office of Personnel Management's website.

-DoDDS Employees.
-Individuals who are currently employed with DoDDS are not eligible to apply under the CONUS recruitment program.
-Former DoDDS employees must reside in the United States and have a break in employment of at least one school year from the date of separation to be eligible for reappointment as a CONUS hire educator.
+DoDEA Overseas Employees.
+Employees.
+Individuals who are currently employed with DoDEA in the overseas area are not eligible to apply for overseas positions in EAS.
+Overseas DoDEA employees can apply in EAS for the Americas, Guam and the Virtual Schools.
+Former DoDEA employees must reside in the United States and have a break in employment of at least one school year from the date of separation to be eligible for reappointment as a CONUS hire educator.
 Overseas employees on Leave Without Pay (LWOP) who return to the United States are also required to have one school year break in employment from the date the employee enters LWOP Status.

 Evaluation and Selection.
-DoDDS employs the best-qualified professional staff to implement its program of learning.
+DoDEA employs the best-qualified professional staff to implement its program of learning.
 Some of the special selection factors applied to determine the best-qualified and suitable applicants are below.

 When to Apply.
 EAS is continually open for applicants to apply and update applications.
 The hiring timeline begins in March and runs through the end of August.
 Educators who are not selected for the current school year will receive an e-mail notification in the January/February timeframe to update their application in order to be considered for the upcoming school year.All applicants will be considered without regard to political, religious, or labor organization affiliation or non-affiliation, marital status, race, color, creed, sex, age, national origin, sexual orientation or non-disqualifying physical or mental handicap or any other non-merit factor.